suniv2017/nodejsdb/SyncAPI.md

 		previous: the previous value that was replaced

 	Spec:
-		1. after each `.set()` which changes the database state, an event is triggered if a handler is registered
+		1. after each `.set()` which changes the database state, event is triggered if handler is registered
 		2. by default, handlers are registered under the collection name
 		3. this collection name registration can be overriden with the `event` parameter of `.set()`
 		4. since this is a synchronous API, you have to return from the handler synchronously (and fast)